azin-z/stopwatch-skill/README.md

 Starts a stopwatch to measure time

 ## About
-Starts a stopwatch and can be asked how much time has passed.
+Starts a stopwatch.
+When you stop the stopwatch it tells you how much time has passed.
+You can also ask it for how much time has passed.

 ## Examples
 * "Start a stopwatch"
-* "Start a timer"
+* "Start stopwatch"

 ## Credits
 Azin